 What’s the most interesting thing about being a data scientist at a Sales Enablement company?

 A data scientist’s work can differ greatly depending on the type of technology they’re working on.

 At SAVO, for example, the data comes in the form of images and text instead of numbers, because the content (pitch decks, sell sheets, videos, etc.) is considered unstructured data.
 This adds a layer of complexity that is fun to solve.

-I learned more in my short sit-down with Jeff than I expected to, and I hope you learned something new as well!
-Look for more insights from our very own data scientist!
+I learned more in my short sit-down with our data scientist than I expected to, and I hope you learned something new as well!

 If you’re interested in learning more about Sales Enablement, check out our eBook: Unlock the Power of Sales Enablement.